NZPPA Certificate in Payroll Law (Level 2)

 Students can also access downloadable information and a range of external website links and resources.

-Activities and assessments can be accessed through the eLearning environment, uploaded, and will be marked and reported online to the student.
+Activities and assessments can be accessed through the eLearning environment, uploaded, marked, and reported online to the student.

 If you wish to start before the physical course material arrives, you will also have access to the course material in the form of an online flipping book.